| 2.9.1 A principal concern of the Local Plan is the

 AUTHORITY WILL NOT GRANT PLANNING PERMISSION UNTIL THESE MATTERS

+ARE RESOLVED.
 THE DISTRICT PLANNING AUTHORITY WILL SEEK TO ENTER INTO

 PLANNING OBLIGATIONS WITH A DEVELOPER TO SECURE AN AGREED PROGRAMME